siusie/fragments/README.md

 While the server is running, executing `curl -s localhost:8080 | jq` in another terminal pipes the server response to `jq`, transforming it into a more human-readable format

-A note on `nodemon`, for future reference: to run it (i.e., with `npm run dev'), the [cross-env](https://www.npmjs.com/package/cross-env) package must be installed first
+A note on `nodemon`, for future reference: to run it (i.e., with `npm run dev`), the [cross-env](https://www.npmjs.com/package/cross-env) package must be installed first